The Joy of Dance

 After a few years in business, she entered the teaching profession to pass on her passion for dance.
 Past pupils have gained places at vocational colleges and contemporary dance schools including Laban, The Place and London Studio Centre.

-With over a decade of teaching experience, Fiona offers high quality classes for girls and boys within a safe and nurturing environment.
+With fifteen years of teaching experience, Fiona offers high quality classes for girls and boys within a safe and nurturing environment.
 She is also qualified to train dance teachers.

 Charis Holdsworth B.A.
 (Hons), L.I.S.T.D, Body Control Pilates Instructor